-2. Subsection (b)(1)-Infringement Amount

-a.
+- A. SUBSECTION (b)(1)-INFRINGEMENT AMOUNT - 1.
 Generally

-Guideline penalties in intellectual property cases are driven in large part by the infringement amount.
+Section 2B5.3(b)(1) mirrors the Commission's general approach to most economic crimes in that it uses the pecuniary harm caused by the offense as a proxy for measuring a defendant's culpability.
+As a result, guideline ranges in intellectual property cases are driven in large part by the infringement amount.
 If the infringement amount is \$2,500 or less, there is no offense level increase.
 If the infringement amount exceeds \$2,500, but does not exceed \$6,500, this enhancement provides for a 1-level increase.
-In a case where the infringement amount exceeds \$6,500, the base offense level is increased by the number of levels from the table in §2B1.1 (Theft, Embezzlement, Receipt of Stolen Property, Property Destruction and Offenses Involving Fraud or Deceit) corresponding to that amount.
+In a case where the infringement amount exceeds \$6,500, the base offense level is increased "by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount."

 The infringement amount typically is the "retail value" of the "infringed item" or "infringing item," multiplied by the number of infringing items, depending on the nature of the case.
-An "infringed item" is the copyrighted or trademarked item, while an "infringing item" is the item that violates the copyright or trademark laws.
-The "retail value" of an infringed item or an infringing item is the retail price of that item in the marketplace in which it is sold.
-As discussed further below, Application Note 2 provides guidance on how to determine the infringement amount using the retail value method.
+An "infringed item" is the copyrighted or trademarked item, while an "infringing item" is "the item that violates the copyright or trademark laws."
+The " 'retail value' of an infringed item or an infringing item is the retail price of that item in the market[place] in